monmohan/dsjslib/README.md

 var cache=new Cache(
 /*Cache spec object*/{
 'maximumSize':100,
+'expiresAfterWrite':60
+})

+Creates a cache of maximum size 100, entries set to expire after 60 seconds post write

+var cache=new Cache(
+/*Cache spec object*/{
+'maximumSize':100,
 'expiresAfterWrite':60,
 'loaderFunction':myloader})

-Creates a cache of maximum size 100 entries with entries set to expire after 60 seconds post write (unless evicted as LRU before that)
+Creates a cache of maximum size 100, entries set to expire after 60 seconds post write, an automatic loader function to load the value in Cache if not present.
+To elaborate
+cache.get(key)
+will call myloader to get the value for the key if the value is not in cache.
+Myloader function should take an argument (key) and return the value to be stored for the key.

+If one doesn't want the default loading behavior, use cache.getIfPresent(key)

+var cache=new Cache(
+/*Cache spec object*/{
+'maximumSize':100,
+'expiresAfterWrite':60,
+'loaderFunction':myloader,
+'onRemove':removeListenerFn
+})

+Also add a removal listener.
+The function is called when an entry is evicted.
+Function takes three arguments key, value, cause .
+Cause can be one of 'expired', 'capacity' or 'explicit'

+Weight based
+var cache=new Cache(
+/*Cache spec object*/{
+'maximumWeight':1000,
+'weigherFunction':myWeigherFn,
+'expiresAfterWrite':60,
+'loaderFunction':myloader,
+'onRemove':removeListenerFn
+})

+Creates a Cache with capacity based on maximum weight instead of number of entries

 ```

 **This is Work in Progress**